 Deliverables Due date 1.
 Activity 1 Management of aquatic animal health risks and emergency response Maintain the ability to deliver accurate and timely investigations for minor and major disease events (e.g. unexplained mortality event) and information to lease and licence holders to provide for appropriate response.
 Ongoing Conduct appropriate investigations of reported fish kills or suspected disease, including for SBT Ongoing Site visits conducted by PIRSA Fisheries and Aquaculture staff to investigate issues identified by lease and licence holders, government and local government agencies and general public or other stakeholders.
 Ongoing Development and implementation of risk mitigation with regards to veterinary medicine use in adjacent sectors.
 Ongoing Ensure the maintenance and accuracy of PIRSA's passive surveillance database.
 Ongoing Provide advice to industry, assist or coordinate active surveillance activities as required, for example in response to disease threats or requirements from the Commonwealth to support trade and market access.
-Ongoing ate active surveillance activities as required in hreats or requirements from the Commonwealth to rket access.
-Ongoing rice to industry on how to implement national osecurity Plan guidelines.
-When sector or farm specific are required to be developed or implemented, seek those activities (for example the development of ish (non-salmonid) biosecurity guidelines: au/project?id=5471).
-Ongoing ementation of the Aquaculture Regulations 2016.
-Ongoing ers in regard to chemical use applications.
-Ongoing cal use applications in an accurate and timely manner.
-Ongoing tation of an Emergency Lease guidelines document.
-Ongoing applicant/licence holder where technical advice is Ongoing elevant government [e.g. Interstate authorities (APVMA, rians), Biosecurity, Environment Protection Authority rnment agencies (Industry peak bodies).
-Ongoing risk assessment documents specific to each application Ongoing with other government and non-government agencies as IT, AGD, SCAP, Industry).
-Ongoing d investigate breaches of the aquaculture stock ments under the Livestock Act 1997 and inappropriate accordance chemical use approvals issued under the ons 2016.
-Ongoing Biosecurity or the Commonwealth with regard to permitted or registered chemicals.
-Ongoing put to and alignment with broader state and policy frameworks, legislation and other Ongoing curity committees related to the Tuna sector.
-Ongoing nal policy developments to ensure alignment with South ions and priorities.
-Ongoing n legislation and disease response plans with national Ongoing hreats or requirements from the Commonwealth to rket access. lice to industry on how to implement national issecurity Plan guidelines.
-When sector or farm specific are required to be developed or implemented, seek those activities (for example the development of ish (non-salmonid) biosecurity guidelines: u/project?id=5471).
-Bementation of the Aquaculture Regulations 2016.
-It is in regard to chemical use applications.
-Cal use applications in an accurate and timely manner.
-In applicant/licence holder where technical advice is elevant government [e.g. Interstate authorities (APVMA, rians), Biosecurity, Environment Protection Authority ment agencies (Industry peak bodies).
-Tisk assessment documents specific to each application with other government and non-government agencies as IT, AGD, SCAP, Industry).
-If investigate breaches of the aquaculture stock ments under the Livestock Act 1997 and inappropriate accordance chemical use approvals issued under the bons 2016.
-Biosecurity or the Commonwealth with regard to be demical use approvals issued under the bons 2016.
-Biosecurity or the Commonwealth with regard to be demical use approvals issued under the bons 2016.
-Biosecurity or the Commonwealth with regard to be demical use approvals issued under the bons 2016.
-Biosecurity or the Commonwealth with regard to be demical use approvals issued under the bons 2016.
-Biosecurity or the Commonwealth with regard to be demical use approvals issued under the bons 2016.
+Ongoing Assist with or coordinate active surveillance activities as required in response to disease threats or requirements from the Commonwealth to support trade and market access.
+Ongoing Provide technical advice to industry on how to implement national Aquaculture Farm Biosecurity Plan guidelines.
+Ongoing Contribute to the implementation of the Aquaculture Regulations 2016.
+Ongoing Support licence holders in regard to chemical use applications.
+Ongoing Assessment of chemical use applications in an accurate and timely manner.
+Ongoing

+Assist with implementation of an Emergency Lease guidelines document.
+Ongoing Ongoing liaison with applicant/licence holder where technical advice is required.
+Ongoing Ongoing liaison with relevant government [e.g. Interstate authorities (APVMA, government veterinarians), Biosecurity, Environment Protection Authority (EPA)] and non-government agencies (Industry peak bodies).
+Ongoing Production of internal risk assessment documents specific to each application where required.
+Ongoing Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DIT, AGD, SCAP, Industry).
+Ongoing Provide advice and investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance chemical use approvals issued under the Aquaculture Regulations 2016 .
+Ongoing Provide assistance to Biosecurity or the Commonwealth with regard to breaches of APVMA permitted or registered chemicals.
+Ongoing 2 Activity 2 Provide Input to and alignment with broader state and national biosecurity policy frameworks, legislation and other processes Ongoing Participation in biosecurity committees related to the Tuna sector.
+Ongoing Provide input to national policy developments to ensure alignment with South Australian considerations and priorities.
+Ongoing Align South Australian legislation and disease response plans with national requirements.
+Ongoing •